-There is a range of online sources that replicate the exact format and style of questions that you will face in the real assessment (The Medic Portal’s free UCAT Question Bank being one of them)!
+There is a range of online sources that replicate the exact format and style of questions that you will face in the real assessment (The Medic Portal’s UCAT Question Bank being one of them)!

 Practising questions on a computer and under timed conditions is a much better way of preparing for the UCAT compared to using question books.

 You familiarise yourself with the navigation between sets as well as the format and layout of the questions so nothing will faze you on the day of your UCAT.
 I would have preferred to use the vast range of online material over physical question books.

 During my UCAT preparation, I was primarily concerned about identifying the patterns in Abstract Reasoning and assumed that this would be the most difficult section in the test.

 However, after completing the exam, I realised it was the Verbal Reasoning section that was the most challenging.
 I was pressed for time and found myself having to re-read sections of the passage when selecting answers.

 It is important you learn to scan the passage quickly to look for key information – and make sure you practice Verbal Reasoning questions under timed conditions.